-0.5 Organization and description of the part of ISO/IEC 15944
+0.5 Organization and description of this part of ISO/IEC 15944

 Clause 1 and Clause 2 provide scope and normative references for OeBTO.
 The basic OeBTO definitions are first enumerated in Clause 3, while Clause 4 provides a table of symbols and abbreviations.
-Clause 5 provides the declarative substance for this part of ISO/IEC 15944 - a set of UML class diagrams and conceptual explanations that circumscribe the Open-edi Business Transaction Ontology.
-Clause 6 explains the mechanics of a business transaction state machine - the procedural component of an OeBTO - while Clause 7 explains the (internal) constraint component of OeBTO - its repository for business rules.
+Clause 5 provides the declarative substance for this part of ISO/IEC 15944, which is a set of UML class diagrams and conceptual explanations that circumscribe the Open-edi Business Transaction Ontology.
+Clause 6 explains the mechanics of a business transaction state machine, which is the procedural component of an OeBTO, while Clause 7 explains the (internal) constraint component of OeBTO, which is its repository for business rules.

-At the end of this part of ISO/IEC 15944 are some helpful Amexes that provide elaboration on the points raised in the main body.
-Normative Annex A is a consolidated list of all the terms and definitions used in this part of ISO/IEC 15944 in both ISO English and ISO French.
-The other normative annex is Annex C, which is common to Parts 2, 4 and 5 of ISO/IEC 15944.
+At the end of this part of ISO/IEC 15944 are some helpful Annexes that provide elaboration on the points raised in the main body.
+Normative Annex A is a consolidated list of all the terms and definitions used nt 1594, 3g more of the abiblic. in this part of ISO/IEC 15944 in both ISO English and ISO French.
+The other normative annex is Annex C, which is common to ISO/IEC 15944-2, ISO/IEC 15944-4, ISO/IEC 15944-5, and ISO/IEC 15944-8.
 Annex B is informative text providing more detailed background information on the REA Model.
 This part of ISO/IEC 15944 concludes with a bibliography.